Time for solar tour 2016!

 Sites on this year’s tour, from south to north, are:

 • Just Goods, Lee Schreiner, 201 7th St, Rockford (965-8903): 8 kW Photovoltaic system; visitors can read what is currently being produced and what has been produced.
+No tour leader available.

 The north central Illinois Solar Tour is hosted by the Illinois Renewable Energy Association as a public service.
 IREA is a non-profit 501©(3) organization.